Appointing former Attorney-General Martin Amidu as Special Prosecutor is a bold step in the fight against age-old corruption but he’s no saviour.

 It will be pure madness to confuse the anti-corruption campaigns by the card-bearing member of the opposition National Democratic Congress (NDC) to mean he can stop corruption.
 It’s true he has demonstrated he is capable of protecting the public purse from looters but he can’t do that alone.

 And this explains why I find it hilarious when people say corruption will reduce because of the appointment of Martin Amidu.
-It can’t be that one man alone can deal with the canker he may have remotely contributed to.
+It can’t be that one man alone can deal with the canker he may have remotely contributed toward.

 Leaving the corruption fight to Martin Amidu will be tantamount to one taking aim at the wind and expecting to catch it with his hands.
 You’re surely the next insane person in the room.